pierrejay/esp32-tailbridge/README.md

     TAILNET <-->|100.118.92.211| CLIENTB
 ```

-The solution uses a low-cost Linux proxy server (tested on Oracle & OVH Cloud VPS, Ubuntu 22.04) that:
+The solution uses a Linux proxy server that:

 1. Runs a WireGuard server that ESP32s connect to
 2. Creates isolated network namespaces for each ESP32